-Planned Activities Street outreach, coordinated access/entry, rapid rehousing, homelessness prevention, emergency shelter operations and support services to qualified households that meet the appropriate definition of "homeless" or, for homelessness prevention activities, households that meet the HUD definition of "at risk of homelessness." \$52,861 of the funds (7.5% of the allocation) will be used for the City's administration of the ESG Program.
-That amount is included in this project as only one activity can be listed for this funding source.
-24 Project Name Housing Opportunities for Persons with AIDS (HOPWA) Target Area City-wide Goals Supported Housing and services for persons with HIV/AIDS Needs Addressed Provide Housing and Services for Persons with Special Needs Funding HOPWA: \$997,942 Description Provides rental assistance and other supportive services to low income households where a member of the household has been diagnosed with HIV/AIDS.
-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 193 Households Assisted Location Description City-wide Planned Activities Rental assistance and other supportive services to those with HIV/AIDS.
-25 Project Name Community Housing Development Organization (CHDO) Reserve Target Area City-wide Goals Supported Increase supply of affordable housing Needs Addressed Increase Supply and Access To and Quality of Affordable Housing Funding HOME: \$413,398 Description Subsidy funds to facilitate development from City-designated Community Housing Development Organizations (CHDOs), resulting in reduced blight and increased homeownership and rental housing opportunities for low-moderate income households.
-Target Date 6/30/2023
+Estimate the number and type of families that will benefit from the proposed activities 108 Households Assisted Location Description City-wide Planned Activities Rental assistance and other supportive services to those with HIV/AIDS.
+24 Project Name Housing Opportunities for Persons with AIDS (HOPWA) - CCFCS Target Area City-wide Goals Supported Housing and services for persons with HIV/AIDS Needs Addressed Provide Housing and Services for Persons with Special Needs Funding HOPWA: \$546,069 Description Provides rental assistance and other supportive services to low income households where a member of the household has been diagnosed with HIV/AIDS.
+Target Date 6/30/2024 Estimate the number and type of families that will benefit from the proposed activities 108 Households Assisted Location Description City-wide Planned Activities Rental assistance and other supportive services to those with HIV/AIDS.
+25 Project Name Community Housing Development Organization (CHDO) Reserve Target Area City-wide Goals Supported Increase supply of affordable housing Needs Addressed Increase Supply and Access to and Quality of Affordable Housing Funding HOME: \$414,015 Description Subsidy funds to facilitate development from City-designated Community Housing Development Organizations (CHDOs), resulting in reduced blight and increased homeownership and rental housing opportunities for low-moderate income households.
+Target Date 6/30/2024

+Estimate the 10 Quality Housing Units

+number and type of 10 Quality Housing Offics

+families that will

+benefit from the

+proposed activities

+Location Description City-wide

-Estimate the number and type of families that will benefit from the proposed activities Location Description Planned Activities 7 Quality Housing Units coming online.
-City-wide Development and rehabilitation assistance to complete high-quality rehab of vacant properties and sell to income-gualified owner 26 occupants and/or the development of high quality affordable rental units.
-26 Project Name Affordable Housing Fund Target Area City-wide Goals Supported Increase supply of affordable housing Needs Addressed Increase Supply and Access To and Quality of Affordable Housing Funding HOME: \$1,766,985 Description Provides gap financing for the development and/or rehabilitation of affordable housing.
+Planned Activities Development and rehabilitation assistance to complete high-quality rehab of vacant properties and sell to income-qualified owner-occupants and/or the development of high quality affordable rental units.

+26 Project Name Affordable Housing Development Fund

+Target Area City-wide

+Goals Supported Increase supply of affordable housing

+Needs Addressed Increase Supply and Access To and Quality of Affordable Housing

+Funding HOME: \$1,920,070

+Description Provides gap financing for the development and/or rehabilitation of affordable housing.
 Funds may be for costs associated with new and/or rehabilitated housing; energy efficiency and sustainability features, enhancements, and/or improvements; approved soft costs or limited pre-development costs necessary to create or continue the availability of affordable rental and homeownership housing.

-Target Date 6/30/2023 Estimate the number and type of families that will benefit from the proposed activities 16 Rental Units Constructed.
-7 Homeowner Housing Units Added 4 Homeowner Housing Units Rehabilitated Location Description City-wide Planned Activities Gap financing for the development of affordable housing.
-27 Project Name Homebuyer Assistance Target Area City-wide Goals Supported Increase access to homeownership Needs Addressed Increase Supply and Access To and Quality of Affordable Housing Funding HOME: \$450,000 Description Provides down payment and closing cost assistance of up to \$8,000.
-Target Date 6/30/2023
+Target Date 6/30/2024

+Estimate the 16 Rental Units Constructed.

+number and type of 11 Rental Units Rehabilitated

+families that will 5 Homeowner Housing Units Added

+benefit from the proposed activities 3 Homeowner Housing Units Rehabilitated

+Location Description City-wide

+Planned Activities Gap financing for the development of affordable housing.

+27 Project Name Homebuyer Assistance

+Target Area City-wide

+Goals Supported Increase access to homeownership

+Needs Addressed Increase Supply and Access To and Quality of Affordable Housing

+Funding HOME: \$300,000

+Description Provides down payment and closing cost assistance of up to \$8,000.

+Target Date 6/30/2024